Kerang train accident: Response

 Emergency response was swift, with a number of seriously injured people airlifted to Melbourne, while others were taken by road or air ambulance to nearby Kerang Hospital.
+The aftermath of the crash and the treatment of a patient was shown in episodes of Medical Emergency.
 The State Premier Steve Bracks flew to the crash scene on the evening of 5 June with the Victoria Police Assistant Commissioner Noel Ashby and the Opposition transport spokesman Terry Mulder, calling it a "horrific scene".

 Both the Federal Minister for Transport and Regional Services Mark Vaile and the Prime Minister John Howard spoke to the media, offering Federal government aid to families as well as the investigative assistance of the Australian Transport Safety Bureau.
 Leader of the Opposition Kevin Rudd said that he was "saddened and shocked" by the incident and went on to say that his "thoughts and prayers tonight are with those still fighting for their life in hospitals throughout Victoria."

 V/Line announced it would support a full inquiry and had arranged counselling for the passengers and their families.
 Chief executive Rob Barnett said the incident would raise questions about the safety of level crossings, but asked everyone to resist jumping to conclusions.
 Buses replaced trains between Bendigo and Swan Hill until the crash site was cleared and the site released by accident investigators.

 Due to the nature of land surrounding the accident site, some earthworks were required to provide a solid footing for the heavy lifting equipment needed to remove the rolling stock damaged in the accident.
 Once removed from the line, the damaged rolling stock was transported to Melbourne for further investigation, with some of the carriages still in storage in 2008.

 The driver of the semi-trailer, Christiaan Scholl, was charged with one count of culpable driving and on 7 June was bailed to appear before Bendigo Magistrates Court on 19 December.
 A police spokesman stated that more charges were expected to be laid in due course.
 On 18 August 2008, Scholl was committed for trial on 11 charges of causing death by culpable driving and 8 charges of causing injury by negligent driving.
 His trial began in Bendigo on 26 May 2009.
 On 13 June 2009, he was found not guilty on all charges.
 A group of crash victims indicated they would pursue a civil action against Scholl.
 One of the train's conductors settled his claim against Scholl out of court in 2011 for an undisclosed sum of money.